Technology · Revenue & Growth

 Governance and risk controls

 AI-native workflows need a risk model that fits the sector.
-In saas, the central concerns are customer data handling, hallucinated support, security claims, and lifecycle communication quality.
+In SaaS, the central concerns are customer data handling, hallucinated support, security claims, and lifecycle communication quality.
 We ship five controls on every engagement: every answer or recommendation is grounded in approved sources; the system keeps a record of inputs, outputs, model versions, and reviewers; low-confidence or high-impact cases route to humans; quality is measured with a labelled test set of real examples; your team owns the final policy and escalation rules.

 How we report ROI